hayatmz/forum/README.md

     Once on the web page you can see the post but to post yourself you'll have to create an account or login if you already have one.
     You can use the search bar to look for a certain category.
     When connected, you can post by using the "Poster" link.
 You'll have to choose a title, put a content then choose tags.
+    You can like and dislike post and comments.

 ## ‧₊˚✧ [ Contact ] ✧˚₊‧